HVoltBb/2019nCov/README.md

 Datesets #1 and #2 will be updated when new information becomes available.

-**This is a work in progress, updates and corrections from you are also welcome**.
+**This is a work in progress as more and more info is flowing in, and the dynamics are changing as China implements more mitigation measures to fight the disease.
+Updates and corrections from you are welcome.**

 For those with a sensored connection, the datasets are also made available through figshare with links listed below:
 1. [Exported cases](https://doi.org/10.6084/m9.figshare.11859198.v1)